graphql-rust/juniper/docs/book/content/schema/schemas_and_mutations.md

 # Schemas

-A schema consists of three types: a query object, a mutation object and a subscription object ( The usage of subscriptions is a little different from the mutation and query objects, so there is a specific [section][section] to handle this topic).
+A schema consists of three types: a query object, a mutation object, and a subscription object.
+( The usage of subscriptions is a little different from the mutation and query objects, so there is a specific [section][section] to handle this topic).
 These three define the root query fields, mutations and subscriptions of the schema, respectively.